 Cataracts may result from many conditions including congenital defect, chronic eye disease, system-wide diseases (diabetes), or eye trauma, but by far the most common cause of cataracts is simply age.
-Cataracts are the leading cause of vision loss among older American.
-More than half of all Americans 65 years of age and older have some degree of cataract development.
-By the time you are between 75 to 84 years of age there is better than a 90% chance that you have a cataract.
-Although cataracts cannot be prevented they can be effectively treated surgically.
-Cataract surgery is the most common surgical procedure performed on Americans aged 65 years and older.
-95% of cataract surgeries result in an improvement in vision in otherwise healthy eyes.
+Cataracts are the leading cause of vision loss among older Americans.
+By the time you are between 75 to 84 years of age, the probability of cataract development reaches nearly 90%.

 In the initial stages of cataract development you may not notice any vision change because the cataract is small.
 Cataracts tend to grow slowly so vision deteriorates slowly.
 Some people with a cataract find that their close-up vision suddenly improves, but this temporary effect dissipates as the cataract grows.
 Common symptoms of a cataract are: